TRANSITIONS are TOUGH!

 Whatever the case may be—transitions are tough, aren’t they?
 It seems every year I envision our year starting out perfectly—new books and sharpened pencils just longing to be used!
 All the clean and crisp charts ready to be marked off, and the grand plans for fun trips and projects!
 Of course in my dreams, the kids follow my plans exactly, and surely finish up right before noon so we could head to the park for lunch!

-However, after six years of homeschooling, I’ve discovered the perfect start isn’t a realistic expectation.
+However, after seven years of homeschooling, I’ve discovered the perfect start isn’t a realistic expectation.
 The reality: Transitions are tough!

 Last Monday was our first day.
 And even though I told myself to have LOW expectations, I still found myself puzzled by the tough transition.
 One child was in tears over math facts before 10:30am, I had raised my voice by noon, and one child was destined to be in bed before 7pm for many minor infractions throughout the day.
 Add to that, adjusting to getting less done around the house, talking more than usual, and misplacing a few essential things!
 By days end I felt like I was one of the broken crayons rolling around under the kitchen table!